Global Country of World Peace

-The Global Country of World Peace (GCWP) is a non-profit organization that claims to promote Transcendental Meditation, education, and the construction of "buildings for peace" in the world's major cities.
-Inaugurated by Maharishi Mahesh Yogi, the founder of Transcendental Meditation, on October 7, 2000, the GCWP was originally conceived as "a country without borders for peace-loving people everywhere."
+The Global Country of World Peace (GCWP) is a non-profit organization that aims to promote Transcendental Meditation, education, and the construction of "buildings for peace" in the world's major cities.
+Inaugurated by Maharishi Mahesh Yogi, the founder of Transcendental Meditation, on 7 October 2000, the GCWP was originally conceived as "a country without borders for peace-loving people everywhere."
 It has issued a currency called the "Raam" and its leader is neurologist Tony Nader.

 In 2002, the GCWP was incorporated in the state of Iowa, USA with its headquarters in Maharishi Vedic City.
 It has administrative or educational centres in the U.S., the Netherlands and Ireland.

 Mission

 According to a report from Bloomberg, the GCWP's tax filings describe its mission as the creation of world peace 'by unifying all nations in happiness prosperity, invincibility, and perfect health'.
 The mission of the US-based division of the GCWP, according to a 2005 article, is to promote "enlightenment, good health, and peace through the practice of Transcendental Meditation" and to build palaces of peace in 3000 of the world's major cities.